Edsel Corsair: 1959

-1960
+1960 prototype

 Although a 1960 Corsair was never produced, Ford did originally consider offering it as a deluxe upgrade from the Ranger series.
 At least one prototype was produced, a two-door hardtop based on the Ford Galaxie Starliner.
 The prototype featured the 1960 Edsel grille, but with a huge vertical chrome bar at its center, rising above the hood line.
 Extra chrome trim along the sides (allowing for two-toning or a wide bright insert) was added, and the interior featured upgraded, contoured seats.

 Although the 1960 Corsair was cancelled before production, the upgraded interior was available as an option on Rangers.